Steven Palazzo

 Palazzo defeated 10-term Democratic incumbent Gene Taylor, 52%-47%, in 2010.
 He represented District 116 in the Mississippi House of Representatives from 2006 to 2011.
+In 2016, Palazzo was one of two Mississippi Congressmen to endorse President Donald by name.
+In 2022, Palazzo was endorsed by President Donald Trump during his 2020 election.
 Palazzo lost renomination to Mike Ezell in the June 28, 2022, Republican primary.

 Early life, education, and military service

 Palazzo was born on February 21, 1970, in Gulfport.
 He graduated from Saint John High School in 1988.

 Palazzo enlisted in the Marine Corps Reserve in 1988, and served with the 3rd Force Reconnaissance Company in the Persian Gulf War.
 He now serves in the Mississippi Army National Guard.
 He received a Bachelor's of business administration and MPA in public accountancy from the University of Southern Mississippi, and is a member of the Sigma Chi fraternity.
 He is a Certified Public Accountant.

 Mississippi House of Representatives

 Elections

 In April 2006, incumbent Republican State Representative Leonard Bentz of Mississippi's 116th House District resigned because he was appointed to the Mississippi Public Service Commission.
 Palazzo sought election to the vacated seat, defeating Democratic candidate Maryann Graczyk, an education lobbyist, and Republican George Emile, a funeral home director, 51%–26%–24%.
 In 2007, running unopposed, he was elected to a full term.